typeless-io/missing_text/README.md

 5. Submit a pull request with a clear description of your changes.

 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

+For any other queries, please reach out to us at maruthi@typeless.io

 ## License